-“When you are inspired by some great purpose, some extraordinary project, all your thoughts break their bounds.
-Your mind transcends limitations, your consciousness expands in every direction, and you find yourself in a new, great and wonderful world.
+“When you are inspired by some great purpose, some extraordinary project, all of your thoughts break their bonds: your mind transcends limitations, your consciousness expands in every direction and you find yourself in a new, great and wonderful world.
 Dormant forces, faculties and talents become alive and you discover yourself to be a greater person than you ever dreamed yourself to be.” ~ Patanjali, Indian Philosopher

 “What we can’t do is digitize passion.
 We can’t force the student to want to poke around and discover new insights online.
 We can’t merely say, ‘here,’ and presume the students will do the hard (and scary) work of getting over the hump and conquering their fears.
 Without school to establish the foundation and push and pull our students, the biggest digital library in the world is useless.” ~ Seth Godin, Whatcha Gonna Do With That Duck?

 “The passionate worker doesn’t show up because she’s afraid of getting in trouble; she shows up because it’s a hobby that pays.
 The passionate worker is busy blogging on vacation, because posting that thought and seeing the feedback it generates is actually more fun than sitting on the beach for another hour.
 The passionate worker tweaks a site design after dinner because, hey, it’s a lot more fun than watching TV.” ~ Seth Godin, Whatcha Gonna Do With That Duck?

 “When we’re plagued with self-doubt or a lack of motivation, we can breathe in the inspiration of others.
 Seek out the passion that other people have for their work, the compassion they bring for other people, the goodness in their hearts that inspires them to do their work.
 We don’t have to copy what they’re doing, but instead be inspired by their spirit.” ~ Leo Babauta, Zen Habits